 This a 5 star book.
 I would recommend any startup founder to add this book to their Reading List.

-I am a great fan of Lean Startup as per this blogpost which lists the best 4 books in the Lean Startup area and the order in which they should be read.
-I am on record as selecting Running Lean by Ash Maurya as my Most Recommended book for early stage startups.
+I am a great fan of Lean Startup as per this blog post which lists what I consider to be the best 4 books in the Lean Startup area and the order in which they should be read.
+I am on record as selecting Running Lean by Ash Maurya as my Most Recommended book for early-stage startups.

 Bill Aulet is not part of the Lean Startup brigade – he specifically mentions a few scenarios when he disagrees with Lean Startup principles.
 But I don’t think that means we have to select one over the other.
 The views on both sides are valid and mainly complementary, so the key requirement for any startup is to think about and discuss the key startup issues identified with your team (and mentor) so that decisions can be made.